The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Results

-Because of the afore-mentioned weakness of the physics models, most of works carried out in literature so far study only the intermediate mass nuclei.
-We also compare our result with some well known theoretical models as well as theoretical base model with artificial neural network error training models in this mass range.
+In Figure \ref{comp}(bottom), we compare our results with some well known theoretical models as well as theoretical base model with artificial neural network error training models.
 To have a comparison on the same footing we choose the 46 nuclei in the $^{40}$Ca - $^{240}$U region which were not in AME2012 \cite{Wang2012} but was newly added in AME2016 (as was done in \cite{Utama2018}).
 For the purpose of this comparison we do not include these 46 nuclei in the training set.
 Figure \ref{comp}(bottom) shows the comparison of ${\rm BE}_{\rm predict} - {\rm BE}_{\rm AME2016}$ of MIML algorithm with HFB-19 \cite{Goriely2010}, Duflo-Zuker \cite{Duflo1995}, FRDM-2012 \cite{Moller2012}, HFB-27 \cite{Goriely2013}, and WS3 \cite{Liu2011} as well as Bayesian Neural Network (BNN) improved Duflo-Zuker and HFB-19 models \cite{Utama2018} for these 46 nuclei.
 In Table \ref{tab_compare} we compare the overall $\sigma_{\rm rms}$ of the MIML model with that of the above mentioned models for these 46 nuclei.

 From \ref{tab_compare} it is clear that the overall $\sigma_{\rm rms}$ on our MIML model is less than all the theoretical models and is very close to the Duflo-Zuker BNN improved model.
-However, unlike all those models, our model is completely Machine Learning based and does not depend on any assumptions of any underlying physics models and hence will be valid in all mass ranges
+In the next section we will use this MIML model to predict nuclear BE for NS outer crust EoS calculation.